Mahin556/K8S-artifects/Deployments/deployment.md

 - It is high-level k8s api resource.
 - Manage stateless application.
-- Manage desired no of replicas of pods.
+- It is a type of controller that manage desired no of replicas of pods defined in a configuration in the cluster.
 - Handle pod failover.
 - Support rolling update, rollback(if rolling update failes), Pause/resume deployments and maintain the version history.
 - Desire state stored in etcd and deployment monitor the current state(no of replicas or image:version) and makesure current state always equal to desire state.
 - For statefull application statefull sets are used for stable network indentity and persistent storage.
+- A Pod itself cannot scale — scaling is achieved by increasing the number of Pods that a Deployment manages.
+- A Deployment usually represents a single purpose (e.g., one microservice or one application component).
 - In BTS Deployment create a RS and RS manage the Replicas.
 - Deployment use the RS to manage different verison of replicas.
 - Deployments are configured using declarative YAML or JSON files.